-Although soft tissue back and neck injuries usually do not require surgeries, they can still sometimes cause serious pain.
-If you or someone you love suffers from soft tissue injuries sustained in an accident that was caused by someone else’s negligence, Florida law may may entitle you to monetary compensation.
-The Florida back and neck injury attorneys at Dolman Law Group can investigate the facts and circumstances of your case—including your medical treatment—and may represent you during settlement negotiations or, if necessary, in court.
+If you or someone you love suffers from soft tissue injuries sustained in an accident that was caused by someone else’s negligence, Florida law may entitle you to monetary compensation.
+The Florida back and neck injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA can investigate the facts and circumstances of your case—including your medical treatment—and can represent you during settlement negotiations or, if necessary, in court.

 Sustaining Soft Tissue Injuries